Responsible AI Governance Toolkit for Canadian Recreation and Community Service Organizations

 What’s included:

-Responsible AI Use Policy Template
+Responsible AI Use Governance Template

 Use this to set your baseline standard.